d-hackmt/LLM-GATEWAYS/README.md

+Feel Free to Connect : https://www.linkedin.com/in/dhackmt/

-# 16 — LLM Gateway with Portkey
+#  LLM Gateway with Portkey

 > **One-line summary:** An LLM Gateway is a proxy layer that sits between your application and any LLM provider — adding resilience, observability, and cost control with zero changes to your business logic.